jjvanzon/Circular-Language-Spec-Plans/2. Future/Sub-Projects/Fully OO Is It Language Design.md

 ### 2020-05-12 Postponed Fully OO?

+- [ ] ~ Topics that the spec might be extended with, to make it more 'fully OO':
 - [ ] ~ Here and there I mention that the diagram notation could 'fully describe' an OO system.
 But I do not mention that it stops at arithmetic, comparative, logical operators and such.
 You might display that as an object graph.
 An idea was that 'Math' would be an external module that describes all the basic operators, but another idea was for expressions like that could be just included as bits of text code inside the diagram.
 Maybe not be too strict about this towards myself.
 - [ ] ~ Also when I look at Encircle Construct Drafts, I see topics one might expect in a language spec, that are not addressed.
 I guess it does not have to have everything any other language spec might have...
 - [ ] ~ The "Summaries of Other Languages" lists constructs, that I might have deemed 'obvious' how to express them in Encircle, but that might not be the case: enums, structs, union types, other sorts of types, all sorts of operators, all the modifiers.
 If it turns out explainable under one umbrella, maybe one article would suffice.
 Maybe called "Imported Constructs" but perhaps that name would demote these constructs too much?